Cultivating Farm Law Leaders

 2. Farm Employment Law Basics

-2. At least 8 farm law workshops delivered to a total of 30 farmers each, for a total of 240 direct to consumer and sustainable farmers reached with essential information with a track record of reducing risk in the near term.
+2. At least 8 farm law workshops delivered to an average of 28 farmers per program, for a total of 221 direct to consumer and sustainable farmers reached with essential information with a track record of reducing risk in the near term.

 2. The training will also provide detailed information on why using peer-to-peer techniques in farm law education is essential, along with detailed information on when and how to incorporate these techniques.

-To support the above, we will implement an online infrastructure to support the training package above including the powerpoint decks, the scripts, the activity sheets, the step-by-step instructions for preparing for the presentation, and other supplementary resources.
+To support the above, we implemented online infrastructure to support the training package above including the powerpoint decks, the scripts, the activity sheets, the step-by-step instructions for preparing for the presentation, and other supplementary resources.
+Fellows also have a process for getting review/approval of each presentation.
+We also created a process to annually update the curriculum, and keep distributing it to Fellows through an annual licensing process.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.